Reno Nursing Home Abuse Lawyers

 Speak with our caring experienced Reno nursing home abuse lawyers as soon as possible

 If a loved one is being abused, he or she needs help now.
-At Claggett & Sykes Law Firm, our lawyers move quickly to help protect your loved one.
+At Claggett & Sykes Trial Lawyers, our lawyers move quickly to help protect your loved one.
 We’ll explain the need to remove your loved one from the home in the interim, and how the personal injury claim proceeds along with any criminal charges and state investigations.
 We file personal injury claims to help address all the harm caused by the abuse or neglect.
 To talk with one of our experienced Reno nursing home abuse and neglect lawyers, call 702-333-7777 or fill out our contact form today.

 Reno Office